Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 export default Profile;

 React Memo doesn't work because it only performs a shallow comparison of the component's properties.
-Every time the app is updated, the user variable is re-declared, which happens when you use objects.
-To fix this, use the second argument and provide a custom comparison function.
+Every time the app is updated, the user variable is re-declared.
+We can use the second argument of the memo and provide a custom comparison function.

 return true; // props are equal